AmingAndrei/violence.website/content/blackspace.md

 Physical Structure

-BLACKSPACE is composed entirely of geometric landmasses and islands formed predominantly from Blackstone.
+BLACKSPACE is composed entirely of geometric landmasses and islands formed from BLACKSPACE Matter.
 These formations are suspended within an infinite, lightless void, across which dunes of red sand naturally accumulate on solid surfaces.
 Despite the absence of any detectable light source, BLACKSPACE is uniformly illuminated at a baseline of 1600 lumens.
 However, specialized instrumentation has anomalously recorded a net light emission of -1 lumen, suggesting unknown or non-classical photonic behaviour.

 Gravity within BLACKSPACE exists in a conceptual rather than conventional form; it behaves as an ideational force, causing all matter to fall in a consistent “downward” direction, despite lacking a singular gravitational origin.
 The atmosphere in BLACKSPACE is breathable and chemically analogous to that of REALSPACE, breathable by REALSPACE species.